kbrsh/blog/src/purely-functional-ui.md

 * _Why do components have local state?_
 * _If the view is a function of state, what about other effects?_

-Popular UI libraries treat views as functions of state, but UIs aren't just states and views.
+Popular UI libraries treat views as functions of state, but UIs aren't states and views.
 They're everything: mapping inputs from the user to outputs on the computer.

 A UI can take information from the mouse, keyboard, webcam, or mic.
 After processing this data, it can output to the screen, speakers, network, or hard drive.